-Video: See leaders discuss the value of relationships and trust.
+Video: Leaders discuss the value of relationships and trust.

 The annual Council of Michigan Foundations Conference provides one place where the foundation community comes together at least once a year.
 The annual SuperConference, sponsored by the Michigan Nonprofit Association and CMF, provides another major event that is attended by leaders of the state’s nonprofit organizations and foundations.
 There are numerous projects where the same core cluster of individuals and organizations are involved, certainly in differing configurations based on the project.
 It is not unusual to attend several meetings with the same basic group of people, with each meeting working on a different initiative.

 The four major infrastructure organizations (CMF, MNA, Michigan Community Service Commission, and the Dorothy A. Johnson Center for Philanthropy) consciously pursue staff relationships, overlapping board service, and common project agendas in order to facilitate and nurture the bonds of relationships.
-Find out how all four of these organizations were built in Chapter 4.
+To learn how these organizations were built, see Chapter 4.

-Video: See leaders discuss the philanthropic network created by the four partner organizations.
+Video: Leaders discuss the philanthropic network created by the four partner organizations.